Diocesan Taizé Pilgrimage 201910 Jan 2019 By Bishop Graham

 Bishop Graham is leading a pilgrimage to Taizé in July 2019.

-Bishop Graham is leading, in collaboration with the Bishop of Southampton (Diocese of Winchester), a pilgrimage to Taizé for 18-29 year-olds from in & around the Diocese of Worcester.
+Following on from last year’s joyous and spiritually meaningful pilgrimage to Taizé, Bishop Graham is leading, with The Revd Sue Adeney, another pilgrimage for 18-29 year-olds from in and around the Diocese of Worcester.

-The dates for the 2018 pilgrimage will be Saturday 14 July, arriving back in the UK on Monday 23 July 2018.
-We will be travelling by coach with pilgrims from Winchester.
+The dates for the 2019 pilgrimage will be Saturday 13 July, arriving back in the UK on Monday 22 July 2018.
+We will be travelling by coach with pilgrims from the diocese of Winchester.

 Food and accommodation in tents is simple, with young adults travelling from across Europe and beyond to spend a week on this French hillside.
-The cost will be approximately £200 per person (the final cost is dependent on the cost of the coach).
+The cost is £225 per person.

-If you are interested in joining this pilgrimage and have further questions then please contact Bishop Graham: firstname.lastname@example.org
+If you are interested in joining this pilgrimage and have further questions then please contact Bishop Graham.

 If you would like to book, please complete the registration form and medical form and return these to Bishop Graham’s office along with a £40 deposit (cheques made payable to Worcester Diocesan Board of Finance).